ethannicholas/panda-old/docs/statements.md

         Console.writeLine(i)
 )

 will display the numbers 1 through 5.
-Any sort of list may be iterated through:
+Any object implementing the [Iterable] interface may be iterated through, such as this list of strings:

 @SOURCE(
     for greeting in ["Hello", "Bonjour", "Konnichi wa"]